divyansh0x0/csproject_2024_25/README.md

 ## Usage

-1. Open a terminal and navigate to the `ImageQualityModifier` directory.
+1. Open a terminal and navigate to the `csproject_2024_25` directory.
 2. Run the app by typing:

    ```bash